dancfox/alt-runtime-interface-client/README.md

 3. Open a second terminal and execute `./curl.sh`

-## Open Issues
-This is a monkey-patched project that is only meant to illustrate a design direction and establish technical feasibility.
-A production version should be extended from the typescript project, and include proper testing and error handling.

-However, I notice that the logged Init Duration does not appear to accurately reflect the actual duration of the init code.
-This requires further investigation.

 ## Enhancements
 The function name is currently selected by convention, but could be customized by the customer.